 image source: HubSpot

 Brands that post approximately twice a day, seven days a week, tend to have slightly higher-than-average engagement on Facebook.
-However, Tweeting 1-4 times each hour can yield the best results for Twitter users.
+LinkedIn gives you a little more wiggle room, requiring more in-depth and valuable content, but requiring only two to five posts per week to keep the algorithm happy.

-It's important for business social media users to understand the relative life cycles of a post on each social media metric, and how this can affect their potential to gain notice.
-The lifecycle of a post on Facebook, LinkedIn, and Google+ is much longer than a Tweet.
-Adjusting your social posting schedule to each network is critical to strike the balance between informative and annoying.
+It's important for business social media users to understand the relative life cycles of a post on each social media metric and how this can affect their potential to gain notice.
+The lifecycle of a post on Facebook, LinkedIn, or TikTok is much longer than a post on X. Adjusting your social posting schedule to each network is critical to strike the balance between informative and annoying.

-Now that you've gained a baseline knowledge of industry data on how often to post, it's important to shift towards finding the frequency that works for your audience.
-Marketing experiments often yield surprising results, largely because humans are relatively unpredictable creatures.
+Now that you've gained a baseline knowledge of industry data on how often to post, it's important to shift toward finding the frequency that works for your audience.
+If you're wondering how in the world you'll manage to create all this content with the team and resources you have, there's a simple answer: Content repurposing.

 Statistical significance is the concept of collecting enough data to eliminate risks of errors.
 Running a publishing frequency experiment for a single week probably won't reveal results you can trust.
 Test until you're certain, but not a moment longer.
 The concept of "failing quickly" means you should move on quickly once you've learned that a change in publishing frequency has improved or worsened your results.